Joint Direction-of-Arrival and Time-of-Arrival Estimation with Ultra-wideband Elliptical Arrays: Simulations

 \subsection{Technique performance for $\theta_l \neq 90^\mathrm{o}$}

 Up to this point, simulations have been carried out for a fixed elevation angle of $\theta_l = 90^\degree$.
 In \cite{Zhang_2017}, it was demonstrated that the filter from eq. \eqref{Wm2} provides accurate estimations for $\theta_l \neq 90^\degree$.
-With the purpose of validating the estimation for different elevation angles, Fig.~\ref{fig_elevacion} shows the metric $\Delta$ for different values of $\theta_l$.
-Here, the incident azimuth angle is assumed to be $\phi_l = 0\degree$.
+With the purpose of validating the estimation for different elevation angles, Fig.~\ref{fig_elevacion} shows the metric $\Delta$ for different values of $\theta_l$ for two different incident azimuth angles, $\phi_l = 0\degree$ and $\phi_l = 30\degree$.
 The configuration parameters are the same as those shown in Sec.
 III.A.
-Although the analytical framework discussed in Sec.
+For the case $\phi_l = 0\degree$, although the analytical framework discussed in Sec.
 II was originally derived under the assumption of $\theta_l=90\degree$, it can be observed in Fig.~\ref{fig_elevacion} that the accuracy in DoA estimation is still satisfactory in a wide range of elevation angles.
 This is a remarkable feature, as elevation/tilt angles typically vary between 90 and 75 degrees in real deployments \cite{tilt_1, tilt_2}.
 In this range, $\Delta>13$ dB for all the considered eccentricities.
 Concerning ToA, it is estimated as 30 ns for $\theta_l = 90\degree$, matching $\tau_l$.
 When $\theta_l$ moves toward $30\degree$, ToA estimation suffers a slight variation of $+0.5$ ns.
 This effect was also noticed for circular arrays in \cite{Fan_2019}.
-Finally, it is worth noting that elliptical arrays outperform DoA and ToA estimation compared to circular arrays for several elevation angles.
+Finally, it is worth noting that elliptical arrays outperform DoA and ToA estimation compared to circular arrays for several elevation angles when $\phi_l = 0\degree$.
+This is due to the fact that when the angle of incidence $\phi_l$ coincides with the semi-major axis, the elliptical shape of the array preserves the directivity of the array better for $\theta_l \neq 90\degree$ compared to the circular shape.
+For the case $\phi_l = 30\degree$, $\Delta$ with $\theta_l = 90\degree$ for high eccentricities is lower as previously depicted in Fig. \ref{delta_elipses}(a) due to the directivity attribute.
+Similar to the case $\phi_l = 0\degree$, $\Delta$ decreases as the wave incident plane separates from the plane where the elliptical array lies.